IbcAlpha/IBC/userguide.md

 initial login dialog.
 TWS will remember this language setting when you subsequently start it using IBC.

-Note that you do not need an IB account to try out IBC, as you can use the IB demo account (username `edemo`, password `demouser`).
+Note that you do not need an IBKR account to try out IBC, as you can use the IBKR demo account (username `edemo`, password `demouser`).

 ### Where to get IBC